-Who we are
+Who we are:

 We are your fellow students from all different majors at Concordia University Chicago.
 We are passionate about writing and helping others to learn.
 Students can use the experience and support of writing coaches to help them become better writers and readers.

 The director of the writing center, Dr. Aimee Krall-Lanoue, was a writing tutor when she was a graduate student at the University of Wisconsin-Milwaukee.
 In that former capacity, she helped student tutors and basic writers work together to be successful in their composition class.

-Where we are located
+Where we are located:

-When we are open
+When we are open:

-What we do and what we’re all about
+What we do and what we’re all about:

-- virtually through the internet or
+- online through the portal or at CUChicago.mywconline.com

 - brainstorm ideas about topics